Libric0/c-decision-tree/README.md

 # c-decision-tree: A Pretty, Categorial Decision Tree Library
-An intuitive categorial decision tree library for python users, mainly focused at educators and students.
-The syntax is very similar to scikit learn and it has built-in visualization.
+An intuitive, categorial decision tree library for python users, made primarily for educators and students.
+The syntax is very similar to scikit-learn and it has built-in visualization.

 ![Decision Tree Visualized](/assets/Diet.svg)